Q. What is a great way to help keep your community clean, promote

 How This Project Complements DPW’s Services and Helps to Preserve Our Stormwater Infrastructure

 Our Department of Public Works (DPW) cleans all drains in town on a rotational basis.
-However, any intermittent assistance that residents can provide between DPW’s cleanings will assist in keeping drains in town cleaner and clear from litter on a more regular basis.
+However, any intermittent assistance that residents can provide between DPW’s cleanings will assist in keeping drains in town cleaner and clear from litter, leaves, sticks, and other debris on a more regular basis.
 The Adopt-A-Drain program, therefore, will complement the DPW’s regular drain cleanings.

-Moreover, having less litter fall into our storm drains will result in less wear and tear on our stormwater infrastructure.
+Moreover, having less litter and tree debris blocking our storm drains will result in less wear and tear on our stormwater infrastructure.
 Stormwater infrastructure replacement can be highly expensive.
 With robust participation in the Adopt-A-Drain program, residents’ drain cleanings can collectively be small steps that add up to huge savings.

 Everyone is Welcome to Participate